descawed/galsdk/README.md

   US version, DISPLAY.CDB entries 0, 1, and 2 are a kind of header-only database defining where in the XA file to find the various dialogue recordings for discs 1, 2, and 3 respectively.
 Run this tool with the path to the file from DISPLAY.CDB for the disc you want, followed by the path to the XA file, and finally the path to a directory to extract the recordings to.
-This tool doesn't currently work with the Japanese version because the XA layouts are hard-coded in the exe.
+The unpack command doesn't work with the Japanese version because the XA layouts are hard-coded in the exe.
+However, you can use the mxa command to export Japanese audio in the Western XA.MXA format and then unpack that.
 - `psx.cd` - Patch updated files into a BIN CD image.
 After you make changes to game files, you can use this to replace the old versions of the files on the CD.
 For best results, try to keep the size of the changed file less than or equal to the size of the original file.
 The tool tries to handle shuffling things around if a file gets bigger, but I'm not yet 100% confident in it.
+It can also extract files from the CD image.
 - `psx.tim` - Convert TIM images to other formats.
 - `ash.bd` - Extract Galerians: Ash .BD1 and .BD2 archives.
 - `ash.tex` - Convert Galerians: Ash texture images to other formats.